 Currently, the times are uncertain as a result of the global crisis.
 Many are losing their jobs every day, and eking out a living is becoming a serious challenge.
 As a result, most individuals are suffering from stress, depression, and anxiety.
 The solution for such issues for most individuals is taking to the bottle, which provides an escape from the senses.

 The problem is that most people believe that beer has stress-relieving qualities, and over time, they become alcoholics as a result of drinking too much.
 That is when they discover that the bottle has enslaved them.
-The good news is that marijuana can be your gateway to recovery.
-Here are details on how medical marijuana can help you drink less alcohol.
+The good news is that cannabis can be your gateway to recovery.
+Here are details on how medical cannabis can help you drink less alcohol.
+(Individual experiences may vary.)

 - It is reducing the effects of withdrawal symptoms.